 A Moment to Dance

-For Ella Morgan, moving to Whistle Stop is a chance to start over, put her horrific past behind her.
-But now she’s living in a mountain cabin–in dire need of renovation–that her grandmother left her, along with a sizable tax bill.
-Her job teaching school isn’t going to cover it.
+Teacher Ella Morgan is moving to Whistle Stop for a chance to start over.
+She’s inherited a mountain cabin—in dire need of renovation—as well as a sizable tax bill.
+Her teaching job isn’t going to cover the accumulated debt.
 She needs cash, and soon.

-Volunteer firefighter Tony Granger has returned to Whistle Stop to run the family ranch and be guardian to his orphaned nephew, Johnny.
-But being a single parent isn’t coming easy, and he’s worried sick he won’t succeed with his plan to adopt the boy, especially if Johnny’s grades don’t improve.
+Firefighter Tony Granger has returned to his hometown in order to take over the family ranch and be the guardian of his orphaned nephew.
+But being a single parent isn’t coming easy, and he’s worried he won’t succeed with his plan to adopt the boy, especially if Johnny’s grades don’t improve.
 He needs a break, and fast.

-When Ella finds out Tony doesn’t have a partner for the Dancing With the Firefighters’ benefit–which is offering a large cash prize–and he hits upon hiring her as Johnny’s tutor, it looks like their problems might be solved.
-But taking dance lessons to win the competition sets alight a burning attraction between them.
-Can they let go and learn to trust again, or will the scars of their pasts still haunt them?
+When Ella finds out Tony doesn’t have a partner for the Dancing with the Firefighters’ benefit contest—which is offering a large cash prize—and he asks her to tutor Johnny, it looks like their problems might be solved.
+But when a rescued puppy leads them into danger, they find their greatest strengths.

 A new town.

 Ella Morgan stepped out of her car onto the quiet street of Whistle Stop, New Mexico.
 The April sunshine rained down on her as she lifted her smiling face to bask in its warmth.
 After the whirlwind of settling into the cabin she’d recently inherited and learning the ropes to her new teaching position at the local school, she was plain worn out.
 All she wanted to do was grab a few items for dinner at Marty’s Market and head home.